 Getting your motorcycle kit soaked is as easy as riding into a thunderstorm, but how do you get everything dry again afterwards?
 Especially the gloves seem to stay clammy for days.
 Nothing that a hacker can't fix though.

-So I just have to introduce a bit of airflow inside the gloves.
+So I'll just have to introduce a bit of airflow inside the gloves.
 The resulting glove dryer is as simple as it looks.
-There is a fan in the base, blowing some air through the two pipes sticking up.
-You place the gloves on the pipes and have a of airflow inside the gloves.
-I think I've once seen a similar commercial unit online somewhere.
+There is a fan in the base, blowing some air through two pipes sticking up.
+You place the gloves on the pipes and get a bit of airflow inside the gloves.
+I think I've once seen a commercial unit of similar design online somewhere.
 The glove dryer works even better than I expected.
 My motorcycle gloves are now dry in a matter of hours, being first bits of my kit to be fully dry instead of the last.
 I have also successfully dried shoes and a helmet on the thing.

 The entire glove dryer is make from junk parts, over the course of an afternoon.
 A length of 30mm diameter drain pipe was left over after working on the central heating.
 This pipe fitted nicely into the gloves, so I cut two pieces that were a bit longer than the gloves.
 As base I had a box that used to be a lead acid battery pack I made for my first laptop.
 Unused holes are patches with sticky tape, and I cut two new holes in the top and glued the pieces of drain pipe in place with pcv glue.
 The box was just wide enough to hold a 12cm computer fan, left ofer from a diy harddisk rack from one of my early servers.
 For this I cut a big hole into the bottom with a jigsaw.
 The fan is powered from a 12V power adapter from an old piece of network equipment, which connects via the power socket of a guitar effects pedal.
 I can't remember where the feet came from.
 All in all, the most time was taken up by letting the glue dry.